Subgroups generated by two Dehn twists on a nonorientable surface: Joinable segments of and

 \section{Joinable segments of $a$ and $b$}

 For the rest of the paper assume that $a$ and $b$ are two generic two-sided circles in a nonorientable surface $N$ such that $|a\cap b|=I(a,b)\geq 2$.

-Following \cite{Stukow_twist} by a \emph{segment} of $b$ (with respect to $a$) we mean any unoriented arc $p$ of $b$ satisfying $a\cap p=\partial p$.
-Similarly we define \emph{oriented segment} of $b$.
+Following \cite{Stukow_twist} by a \emph{segment} of $b$ (with respect to $a$) we mean any unoriented arc $p$ of $b$ that satisfies $a\cap p=\partial p$.
+Similarly, we define an \emph{oriented segment} of $b$.
+If $p$ is an oriented segment, then by $-p$, we denote the segment equal to $p$ as an oriented segment but with the opposite orientation.

 We call a segment $p$ of $b$ \emph{one-sided} [\emph{two-sided}] if the union of $p$ and an arc of $a$ connecting $\partial p$ is a one-sided [two-sided] circle.
 An oriented segment is one-sided [two-sided] if the underlying unoriented segment is one-sided [two-sided].